Sorority Rec letters, rec letters sorority recruitment, sorority recommendation letters for my daughter

 How do I get a letter of recommendation?
 What if I don’t know any sorority women?

 First, try utilizing your network.
 While you may not think someone is a sorority woman, you never know until you ask around.
 Even if they aren’t, perhaps someone you know does know a sorority woman who might be willing to write you a letter.
-Luckily, the sorority woman who writes you a letter does not have to be an alumna of the campus chapter you’re interested in joining – she just needs to be a member of the organization.
-Try asking your parents’ friends, people in your community, teachers, etc. Second, contact alumnae chapters.
-Sororities have alumnae chapters just like collegiate chapters.
-These alumnae are often very willing to submit a letter of recommendation for potential members.
-You can find them by doing quick Google searches for alumnae chapters in your area.
+Luckily, the sorority woman who writes you a letter does not have to be an alumna of the campus chapter you’re interested in joining – she just needs to be a member of the inter/national organization.
+Try asking your parents’ friends, community members, teachers, etc.

-Similarly, there may be local Alumnae Panhellenic Associations (bringing together sorority alumnae from the region) that may be providing letter of recommendation opportunities and sorority recruitment information events.
+Similarly, there may be local Alumnae Panhellenic Associations (bringing together sorority alumnae from the region) that provide letter of recommendation opportunities and sorority recruitment information events.
+You can find them on the Panhellenic Locator Map where they are sorted by city, state or region.

 What is a timeline for getting a letter of recommendation?
 What should I provide to my recommendation writer?
 How are letters submitted?

 The rule of thumb is to have your recommendation letters to the organizations before recruitment begins.
-While this might seem overwhelming, just take it one step at a time and give yourself plenty of time to get all the recommendations that you need.
+While this may seem overwhelming, just take it one step at a time and give yourself plenty of time to get all the recommendations that you need.

 After you have found women to write your recommendation letters, there are some things they will need to complete the process.
 It helps to provide your resume and any list of activities, awards and scholarships that you have received.
+Each NPC member organization is different and could need varying documents to complete the request of providing a recommendation letter.

 Curious about sorority life?